SAP-samples/btp-end-to-end-scenario-use-cases/topic1/build-apps/sap_build_apps.md

     ![Page 2 demo](img_draft/fe-demo-page2.png)

-    b) If you select **Save checks** button - nothing will happen.
-This logic will be added in the next step.
+    b) Do not click **Save checks** button - the logic is not complete there.
+It will be added in the next step.

 ### Task 8: Add save button logic